chiahaol/hdfs-emulation/README.md

 ### start up backend API
 ```cd web```\
 ```python3 backend.py```\
-you can try http://127.0.0.1:8080/files on your browser to see if the backend work successfully
+you can try http://127.0.0.1:8080/files on your browser to see if the backend works successfully